-The PDP-WT recommends creating a WG Implementation Review Team, which would be responsible in dealing with implementation issues.
-The WG may provide recommendations for how the WG Implementation Review Team might be composed as part of its Final Report.
-The PDP-WT has not arrived yet at a possible recommendation in relation to how the process for reviewing and addressing implementation questions would work and hopes to receive further input on this issue during the public comment period. (see also recommendation 31)
+The PDP-WT recommends the use of WG Implementation Review Teams, when deemed appropriate, which would be responsible in dealing with implementation issues.
+A PDP WG should provide recommendations for whether a WG Implementation Review Team should be established and any other recommendations deemed appropriate in relation to such a Review Team (e.g. composition) as part of its Final Report. (see also recommendation 32)

 Stage 5 – Policy Effectiveness and Compliance